 1. Indulge in the Ocean’s Delicacies

-These substances stimulate the production of mycosporine-like amino acid (MAA) in organisms.
-MAA provides significant protection against both UVA and UVB rays.
-It absorbs UVA and some UVB, allowing for a tan while offering antioxidant benefits (8).
+These substances stimulate the production of mycosporine-like amino acids (MAAs) in marine organisms.
+MAAs act as natural sunscreens, absorbing UVA and some UVB rays while offering strong antioxidant protection (8).

-2. Make Use of Your Skin's Built-in Sun Protection
+2. Make Use of Your Skin’s Built-In Protection

-It takes about 3-7 days for the skin to build up the brown color after one session under the UVB rays of the midday sun.
+• It takes around 3–7 days for the skin to build visible colour after a UVB-rich midday sun session.

 After an Accident or Physical Trauma